pineapplegiant/spaceduck/README.md

   <img  src="./terminal.png" alt="Terminal screenshot of terminal with neofetch program ran">
 </center>

-To get the theme into Iterm, download the spaceduck.terminal file and import it into your settings.
+To get the theme into the Mac Terminal app, download the spaceduck.terminal file and import it into your settings.

-You can curl it if you wanna be cool?
+You can curl it if you wanna be cool too!?

 ```bash
   curl -O "https://raw.githubusercontent.com/pineapplegiant/spaceduck/main/spaceduck.terminal"